gskorokhod/polyquine/README.md

 );
 ```

+# Acknowledgements

+Some code was shamelessly stolen from the [parsel](https://github.com/H2CO3/parsel/blob/master/parsel_derive/src/to_tokens.rs) crate, which is cool and you should check it out maybe.

 # Why?

 This is intended for cases where you need to construct a value and do some non-trivial logic on it at compile time (probably in a procedural macro), then take the result out of the macro as valid Rust code.